superseriousbusiness/gotosocial/README.md

 ### Mastodon API compatibility

-The Mastodon API has become the de-facto standard for client communication with federated servers, so GoToSocial has implemented and extended the API with custom functionality.
+The Mastodon API has become the de facto standard for client communication with federated servers, so GoToSocial has implemented and extended the API with custom functionality.

-In short this means full support for modern, beautiful apps like [Tusky](https://tusky.app/) and [Pinafore](https://pinafore.social/).
+In short, this means full support for modern, beautiful apps like [Tusky](https://tusky.app/) and [Pinafore](https://pinafore.social/).

 Tusky                                                        |  Pinafore
 :-----------------------------------------------------------:|:------------------------------------------------------------------: